 - How to do a balance transfer with Capital One

 - How to do a balance transfer with American Express

 - How to do a balance transfer with Discover

 - How to do a balance transfer with Bank of America

 - How to do a balance transfer with HSBC

 What is a balance transfer credit card?

 A balance transfer credit card has terms specifically designed to help you manage and pay off the balances you’ve charged to your existing cards.
-While many (not all) credit cards will allow you to transfer a balance from another card, the best balance transfer cards offer generous introductory zero percent APR periods, so you can work on paying off your balances without paying interest.
+While many (but not all) credit cards allow you to transfer a balance from another card, the best balance transfer cards offer generous introductory zero percent APR periods so you can work on paying off your balances without paying interest.

 How to choose a balance transfer credit card

-After you get your credit card debt paid off in full, do your best to avoid carrying any new revolving balances — though if you find yourself in a similar situation in the future, remember that balance transfer credit cards can be a solution.
+After you get your credit card debt paid off in full, do your best to avoid carrying any new revolving balances.